zzh199808/Customer-Churn-Prediction/README.md

 https://www.kaggle.com/blastchar/telco-customer-churn

 ## What is Customer Churn Prediction?
-Churn prediction is analytical studies on the possibility of a customer existing a product or service.
+Customer churn prediction is analytical studies on the possibility of a customer existing a product or service.
 The goal is to understand customers' reason of churn and make changes before the costumer gives up the product or service.

 ## Variables
 customerID : Customer ID